prSalva11/java-concurrency/Basics.md

 ### Thread-safe classes encapsulate any needed synchronization so that clients need not provide their own.

 ### Update related state variables in a single atomic operation to preserve state consistency.
 (Check out my Video for examples)

+### When using locks to coordinate access to a variable, the same lock must be used wherever that variable is accessed.